-He attributed the way of life of the Roman poor to the combination of economic deprivation and the seedy underworld which characterised the repressive 1950s, which Pasolini saw in some ways as a continuity between the fascist era and the subsequent Christian democrat regime.
+He attributed the way of life of the Roman poor to the combination of economic deprivation and the seedy underworld which characterized the repressive 1950s, which Pasolini saw in some ways as a continuity between the fascist era and the subsequent Christian democrat regime.
 He defined this regime as “clerico-fascism” for its repressive use of the state and its manipulation of power.
 He argued that this was illustrated in Rome by the marginal existence of the sub-proletariat which was in conflict with a criminal police force.
 Other social classes had little knowledge of the real conditions of the Roman slums, where different ways of living and value systems were evident.

-These ways of living were transformed as the 1960s unfolded, when Italy underwent an economic consumer boom with the new freedoms and aspirations epitomised by films like Fellini’s La Dolce Vita.
+These ways of living were transformed as the 1960s unfolded, when Italy underwent an economic consumer boom with the new freedoms and aspirations epitomized by films like Fellini’s La Dolce Vita.
 After Accattone and Mamma Roma (1962), Pasolini lost his earlier optimistic belief that neo-realism and other critical cultural forms could drive radical social change.
 He despaired at the emergence of a neo-capitalist empire set on destroying popular culture.
 He no longer believed that Gramsci’s reconciliation between popular culture and political change was possible.
 For Pasolini, the kind of mass hedonism that emerged during the 1960s shattered his belief in working-class innocence.
 “My films were not for mass consumption,” he said later.
 “I could imagine nothing worse than producing something for an alienated mass culture, which I had no sympathy for.”

-This shattering realisation remained with Pasolini and dominated his remaining work.
+This shattering realization remained with Pasolini and dominated his remaining work.
 His films took a new direction and reflected a more complex philosophical commitment, with points of convergence as well as contradiction between his Marxism and Catholicism.
-Il Vangelo Secondo Matteo (The Gospel According to Matthew) filmed in 1964 in the poor southern town of Matera – amongst the Sassi, the ancient cave-like dwellings that had symbolised north-south differences in Italy – marked a departure from neo-realism.
+Il Vangelo Secondo Matteo (The Gospel According to Matthew) filmed in 1964 in the poor southern town of Matera – amongst the Sassi, the ancient cave-like dwellings that had symbolized north-south differences in Italy – marked a departure from neo-realism.

 Il Vangelo Secondo Matteo (The Gospel According to Matthew), filmed in 1964, dedicated to John Paul XXIII, the first pope to have opened up the discourse between Catholicism and Marxism.